blutui/dev.blutui.com/src/pages/guides/use-blutui-ai-in-a-project.md

 After generating your component, you can iterate and refine it to better suit your needs.

 {%prompt%}
-Make the component pink themed and change the Title to "Our team"
+Make the component pink themed and change the title to "Our Workshop"
 {%/prompt%}

 ![Refined Component](https://cdn.blutui.com/uploads/assets/Dev/guides/refined-ai-components.png)